sinai-dev/sinai-dev.github.io/Custom/ItemVisuals.md

 ?> <b>Note:</b> the `Prefab_` fields are not required.
 They're only used if you are using your own custom Visual Prefabs.

+`ResourcesPrefabPath` (string)
+* If the custom `Prefab_` Visuals are <b>not</b> set, you can use this to transmog the visual prefab to a different Item's visuals.
+* You can copy this from a different item for easy "transmogs".

 `Prefab_SLPack` (string)
 * The name of the SLPack you are using for the visuals.
 * This means you can use Asset Bundles found in other SLPacks, if you want to.